hablocher/choose_random_game/README.md

 Work with Steam Games, GOG Games, UPlay Games, EPIC Games, DOSBOX, Other Games, etc., practilly all games installed in your machine.
 Just configure *choose_random_game.ini*

-This code use https://en.wikipedia.org/wiki/Levenshtein_distance do compare games names to find and execute a correct one.
+This code use https://en.wikipedia.org/wiki/Levenshtein_distance to compare games names to find and execute a correct one.

 MY sample output
 ```